 Some chronic eye conditions result in the patient's vision being narrowing progressively.
 They cannot see objects placed even slightly to their left or right.
 So, yes, they do run into doors all the time.

 When San Francisco Giants second baseman Jeff Kent broke his wrist during spring training in 2002, he claimed he landed on it badly when he fell off his truck while washing it.
 It turned out he hurt it performing wheelies and other tricks on his motorcycle (in direct violation of his contract); this probably contributed to his leaving the team at the end of the season even after making it to the World Series.

 A woman wrote to Dear Prudence citing her coworkers concern over the bruises that she often had on her arms and legs.
 They were clearly not believing her vague excuses and thinking that her boyfriend was beating her, when in truth, they were engaging in consensual S&M play.

 In surprising frequency doctors are confronted with a patient, of either gender, who in act of self-pleasuring or some rather kinky consensual sex have managed to jam something in one of their orifices.
-The excuses for how that particular object got there range from the mundane "I tripped and fell on it" (naked for some reason...) to ridiculously elaborate stories worthy of a teen comedy film.
+The excuses for how that particular object got there range, the most common being, "I tripped and fell on it" (naked for some reason...) to ridiculously elaborate stories worthy of a teen comedy film.
 In fact the excuses are often more amusing that the injury itself.
 The kicker is that whilst a doctor will indeed write the patient's account of events, they will also note what they believe actually happened.
 The general advice to anyone in that unfortunate situation is basically: Just come clean and promise you'll not do it again.
 They've seen it all before.